reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 The `@Repository` annotation creates the repository bean for the application context to control.
 With this annotation, we are sure that the dependency injection will provide the instance of this interface where ever it is asked using the `@Autowired` annotation.

-Even though we can create our connections to the database, we will leverage the Spring JPA classes.
+Even though we can create our connections to the database, we will leverage Spring JPA repositories.
 Our repository can extend several different interfaces:
 - CrudRepository
 - PagingAndSortingRepository
 - JpaRepository